-The Company measures the loss allowance for trade receivables and unbilled revenue at an amount equal to lifetime ECL.
+The Group measures the loss allowance for trade receivables and unbilled revenue at an amount equal to lifetime ECL.
 The expected credit losses on trade receivables and unbilled revenue are estimated using a provision matrix by reference to past default experience of the customers and an analysis of the customer's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
+In 2021, additional specific provisions were provided for certain customers.
 There has been no change in the estimation techniques or significant assumptions made during the current reporting period.

-10. TRADE AND OTHER RECEIVABLES (CONTINUED)
+9. TRADE AND OTHER RECEIVABLES (CONTINUED)